paul-hammant/tbd/content/vcs-choices/index.md

 ### p4-git and p4-dvcs

-P4-git is very similar to the Git fusion technology, but is not my the Perforce people themselves.
-It also does not require the launching of second server applicance.
+P4-git is very similar to the Git fusion technology but is not made by the Perforce people themselves.
+It also does not require the launching of second server appliance.

-In 2015, the perforce technolgies were extended to include custom DVCS features.
+In 2015, the perforce technologies were extended to include custom DVCS features.
 All the features of P4-git but without the Git compatibility.

 ## Subversion

 [Website](https://subversion.apache.org/)

-Subversion (Svn) has been in development for 16 years, and was a sorely needed open-source replacement for CVS.
+Subversion (Svn) has been in development for 16 years and was a sorely needed open-source replacement for CVS.
 It chases some of the features of Perforce, but is developed quite slowly.
 Nobody has pushed Subversion to the Perforce usage levels, but that is claimed as a possibility.